Yash-rev/float_chat/readme.md

 ## 🔧 How to Use the Chatbot

 Running the chatbot is a two-step process.
 First, you ingest your data, then you run the chatbot to ask questions about it.
+Before starting this store the datasets in csv format inside a directiory named "data".

 ### Step 1: Data Ingestion (Run Once)